ProxNF: Neural Field Proximal Training for High-Resolution 4D Dynamic Image Reconstruction: Results

 In this study, the NF representations and semiseparable approximations of rank $r$, SS($r$), were compared for a 2D cross-sectional slice and 3D volume extracted from the dynamic tumor perfusion phantom described in Section \ref{subsec:dynamic_object}.

-\paragraph{Two spatial dimensions} The accuracy metrics---RRMSE and SSIM over the entire image, RRMSE and SSIM over the region of interest containing the inserted lesion, and the lesion activity curve RRMSE--- achieved by each representation are reported in Table \ref{tab:embeding_acc}.
-The lesion activity curves associated with these representations and with the object are shown in Fig. \ref{fig:rep_activity}.
-Selected frames of these representations and of the object are shown in Fig. \ref{fig:2DRepresentation}.
-The proposed NF architecture showed superior approximation properties (as quantified by the above accuracy metrics) compared to the original POUnet architecture in \cite{LozenskiNeuralFields}, and comparable accuracy compared to the semiseparable approximation with a similar number of parameters.
+\paragraph{Two spatial dimensions} The accuracy metrics---RRMSE and SSIM over the entire image, RRMSE and SSIM over the region of interest containing the inserted lesion, and the lesion activity curve (LAC) RRMSE---achieved by each representation are reported in Table \ref{tab:embeding_acc}.
+The LACs associated with these representations and with the object are shown in Fig. \ref{fig:rep_activity}.
+Selected frames of these representations and the object are shown in Fig. \ref{fig:2DRepresentation}.
+The proposed NF architecture showed superior approximation properties (as quantified by the above accuracy metrics) compared to the original POUnet architecture in \cite{LozenskiNeuralFields}, and comparable accuracy to the semiseparable approximation with a similar number of parameters.

 \paragraph{Three spatial dimensions} The accuracy metrics for the proposed POUnet representation and the semiseparable approximation of rank 10 (SS(10)) are reported in Table \ref{tab:embeding_acc}.
-The average lesion activity curves associated with these representations and with the object are shown in Fig. \ref{fig:3dRepAct}.
+The LACs associated with these representations and with the object are shown in Fig. \ref{fig:3dRepAct}.
 Selected frames of these representations and the object are shown in Fig. \ref{fig:3Drep}.
 The proposed NF architecture achieved comparable accuracy metrics to those achieved by the semiseparable approximation with a similar number of parameters.